-To ensure a successful/safe day, children should come to school with:

-- □ Any work that has been assigned by their teacher (a deposit box will be in each classroom to minimize handling) - $\Box$ A backpack containing: - Snacks (nut-free) - > All required utensils for lunches and snacks - A Lunch (nut-free) that a child can open independently; no microwaves will be available.
-A thermos is recommended for warm/hot items - A full water bottle or personal refillable bottle.
-Water fountains are closed for drinking, personal bottles can be refilled at bottle filling stations, where available. - Any special learning materials, including digital devices (Ipad, Laptop), or special education supports (grips for their pencil, sensory ball, etc.)
+To ensure a successful/safe day, children should come to school with: - c Any work that has been assigned by their teacher (a deposit box will be in each classroom to minimize handling) ☐ A backpack containing: A cloth mask (strongly recommended for JK to gr.3 students, mandatory for gr.4 to gr.12 students) - to be used on the bus and in the school Snacks (nut-free) All required utensils for lunches and snacks A Lunch (nut-free) that a child can open independently; no microwaves will be available.
+A thermos is recommended for warm/hot items A full water bottle or personal refillable bottle.
+Water fountains are closed for drinking, personal bottles can be refilled at bottle filling stations, where available.
+Any special learning materials, including digital devices (Ipad, Laptop), or special education supports (grips for their pencil, sensory ball, etc.) Health Items: ☐ Go through the Self-Assessment tool: self-assessment ☐ Ensure that your child washes their hands before leaving the house ☐ Students will wash their hands upon arrival at the school site ☐ Remind your child that sharing food and any other items is prohibited End of the Day Health Items: ☐ Wipe/Disinfect your child's computer/iPad ☐ Regularly wash clothing when returning home from school ☐ Wipe/Wash/Disinfect your child's lunch kit and any other items brought to school Reinforce the importance of physical distancing (keep hands and feet to themselves Ask your child how their day was and address any questions/fears/concerns?

-Health Items:

-- $\Box$ Go through the Self-Assessment tool: self-assessment - □ Ensure that your child washes their hands before leaving the house - □ Students will wash their hands upon arrival at the school site - □ Remind your child that sharing food and any other items is prohibited

-End of the Day

-Health Items:

-- □ Wipe/Disinfect your child's computer/iPad - □ Regularly wash clothing when returning home from school - □ Wipe/Wash/Disinfect your child's lunch kit and any other items brought to school - □ Reinforce the importance of physical distancing (keep hands and feet to themselves) - □ Ask your child how their day was and address any questions/fears/concerns? - □ Notify the school if your child is feeling ill
+$\square$ Notify the school if your child is feeling ill

-Appendix G
+Appendix H